cos301-2019-se/A-Recognition/README.md

 ##### Adrian le Grange
 - Experience with Unity
-- Easilty adaptable to programming languages
+- Easily adaptable to programming languages
-- Interested in AI, graphics as well as operating systems
+- Interested in AI, computer graphics as well as operating systems

 ---